-Sydney floods impact 45,000 around Australia’s largest city
+Sydney floods burden 50,000 around Australia’s largest city

 Severe weather warnings of heavy rain remained in place across Sydney’s eastern suburbs on Tuesday.
 The warnings also extended north of Sydney along the coast and into the Hunter Valley.

-The worst flooding was along the Hawkesbury-Nepean rivers system along Sydney’s northern and western fringes.
+The worst flooding was along the Hawkesbury-Nepean river system along Sydney’s northern and western fringes.

 “The good news is that by tomorrow afternoon, it is looking to be mostly dry but, of course, we are reminding people that these floodwaters will remain very high well after the rain has stopped,” How said.